-A PDF copy of my poster is here.
-It explains what my display was all about.
+Read the PDF copy of my poster, which explains what my display was all about.

 I had several very enjoyable conversations about my floppy disk reader project at the festival.

-As of today (2018-Jun-29) I have already imaged 130 of my old 5.25" floppy disks.
+As of 2018-Jun-29 I have already imaged 130 of my old 5.25" floppy disks with the UFDR hardware and software.
 Most of them captured with zero read errors!
 Of the rest, after cleaning the drive heads, re-reading the tracks that had errors, and tweaking the software digital PLL decoding coefficients used in the post-processing software, all remaining errors were eliminated!
 Not bad for disks that are 25-37 years old!

 So far the analog signal recording hasn't been needed for "fixing" read errors.
 It has been interesting to see how the signal amplitude sometimes varies significantly, yet the drive is still able to successfully extract all the pulses.